 Savings Account Interest Rates.
 USAA’s current savings account interest rates leave something to be desired.
 The highest interest rates at USAA are in the USAA Performance First Savings which requires a minimum of $10,000 to open, and the highest rates don’t kick in until you have $50,000 in savings.
 You would likely do better to open a high yield savings accounts at an online bank.

 I have many great things to say about USAA.
 But there is no one-size-fits-all approach to finances.
 USAA does many things great, and they make it easy to integrate just about every aspect of your finances into their organization – banking, insurance, investing, etc. In most cases, USAA will be among the industry leaders or at least be very competitive.
 But in other instances, you may find that USAA’s offers are competitive.
 The motorcycle insurance example I gave was a specific instance that was based on my age and location.
 You may or may not have a similar situation.

 Speaking on a personal level, if the offers are relatively close, I would probably stick with USAA.
 I know and trust their organization.
-But if the difference is a couple hundred dollars per year (like the motorcycle insurance) or a substantial difference on a mortgage payment, then I don’t have a problem going elsewhere.
+But if the difference is a couple of hundred dollars per year (like the motorcycle insurance) or a substantial difference on a mortgage payment, then I don’t have a problem going elsewhere.